 Jamie Bamber plays the role of John Doe in a convincing way.
 It’s wonderful to see how he plays that charismatic figure who firmly believes in the ultimate goal of his one-man operation.
-In the interview with the journalist his moods fluctuates constantly from determined and intellectually, to after glowing in a melancholy way about his actions, and then again full of anger and with resentment loaded fiery rage against the injustice that was done to him.
+During the interview with the journalist his moods fluctuate constantly from determined and intellectually, to after glowing in a melancholy way about his actions and then again full of anger because of the injustice done to him.
 The reason for this revenge is that his personal family life was completely destroyed by the murder of his daughter and the death of his beloved wife who couldn’t cope with this tragic loss.
-So a justified act of vengeance began against all offenders who are guilty of pedophilia, rape, child neglect and abuse of women.
+It’s a justified act of vengeance against all offenders who are guilty of pedophilia, rape, child neglect and abuse of women.
 Lachy Hulme personifies the journalist who tackles this story with both hands and interrogates witnesses, after which he confronts John Doe with these facts in order to prove to him that taking the law into his own hands is not to condone.
 He tries to find out if John Doe is now operating on his own or in cooperation with allies such as the founder of the group “Speak for the Dead” Murray Wills (Sam Paronson) or the over-enthusiastic news reporter Sam Foley (Gary Abrahams) who’s only too happy to broadcast the video of John Doe’s actions since all the major stations refused to do that.

 There were two moments of brilliant acting in this film that I want to mention.
 The first is a subtle trifle that I’ve noticed.
 The moment Rutherford asks Foley whether he would do anything for John Doe, even kill someone, for a moment there’s that tiny smile before he gives the answer “I’ve never said that.”
 And the metamorphosis from a pathetic backstabber to a sadistic insensitive person, portrayed by the killer of John Doe’s daughter.